jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/Purchase-a-License.md

 ## Extra Tools Pack

 You can acquire a license for Extra Tools Pack on the [JetBrains marketplace](https://plugins.jetbrains.com/plugin/24559-extra-tools-pack/pricing#personal).
-This license offers a **47.5% discount** compared to the purchase of Extra Icons, Extra ToolWindow Colorful Icons and Extra IDE Tweaks.
-See the [plugins pricing](https://www.extratoolspack.com/pricing.html). <!-- 35.7% -->
+This license offers a substantial compared to the purchase of Extra Icons, Extra ToolWindow Colorful Icons and Extra IDE Tweaks.
+See the [plugins pricing](https://www.extratoolspack.com/pricing.html).

 If you go to <ui-path>Help | Register</ui-path>, you will see an entry for Extra Tools Pack.